Facts about UK Newts in your pond and their life cycle:

 What do Newts do in Autumn & Winter?

-- Smooth Newts have dull brown skin as camouflage to overwinter in log piles, compost heaps or under sheds.
+- Smooth Newts have developed dull brown skin as camouflage to overwinter in log piles, compost heaps or under sheds.

 - Newts find frost free and safe places from predators like cats or birds.